 Hard at work so you don’t have to.

 Our 30+ years of experience can help you achieve peace of mind

 Florida Probate Attorneys, Estate Planning, Elder Law, Guardianship, and Business Lawyers

-The Coleman Law Firm, PLLC, with offices in Jacksonville, Florida, Ponte Vedra Beach, and Palm Coast, Florida offers estate planning lawyers, elder law attorneys, and a probate law firm with a practice restricted to the areas of estate planning, wills and trusts, elder law and Medicaid planning, special needs trusts, Florida estate taxes, business succession planning, small business law, wealth preservation and asset protection planning, charitable planning, Florida probate law and trust administration, as well as guardianship for incapacitated adults and guardianship for the property of a minor child.
+The Coleman Law Firm, PLLC, has offices in Jacksonville, Florida, Ponte Vedra Beach Florida, and Palm Coast, Florida.
+The Coleman Law Firm, PLLC is a practice restricted to the areas of estate planning, wills and trusts, elder law and Medicaid planning, special needs trusts, business succession planning, small business law, wealth preservation and asset protection planning, charitable planning, Florida probate law, trust administration, and guardianship for incapacitated adults and guardianship for the property of minor children.
 We are participating attorneys in the AARP Legal Services Network for estate planning, wills and trusts, elder law, Medicaid planning, probate and guardianship.
-If you need an estate planning, elder law, probate, wills and trusts, guardianship, or asset protection attorney in Florida, please call us toll free at 866-510-9099.
+If you need an estate planning, elder law, probate, wills, trusts, guardianship, or asset protection attorney in Florida, please call us toll free at 866-510-9099.